Goals and Outcomes

 Outcome 1.8 – By fall 2020, VSU will develop a new University-wide model for evaluating the quality of teaching that promotes excellence in both face-to-face and online modalities, and then implement that model in fall 2021.

 To enhance the evaluation process and its effectiveness for both teachers and students, the Division of Information Technology reviewed a new evaluation software package, SmartEvals, in fall 2018.
-In addition to replacing the existing evaluation tool, SmartEvals allows students to complete SOIs on their mobile devices, with the goal of increasing response rates.
+In addition to replacing the existing evaluation tool, SmartEvals allows students to complete Surveys of Instruction (SOI) on their mobile devices, with the goal of increasing response rates.
 The software has been reviewed by multiple campus constituencies, including the Faculty Senate leadership team, and was tested with a small group of faculty members during spring 2019.
 IT implemented the software campus-wide during summer 2019.
-The University is also forming a group that will conduct research and recommend broader changes to VSU’s model of faculty evaluation during the 2019-20 academic year.

-The completion date for this outcome has been moved to spring 2020.
 University administration has learned that the task is more complex than originally thought due to the many different types of High Impact Practices (HIPs) that are recommended and the various campus departments that deliver HIPs.
 The goal is to start with an inventory of HIPs and assess how they are currently being tracked while also recording this information in a single place.
 Additionally, other strategic outcomes, such as experiential learning across the curriculum and a student’s first-year experience, are HIPs in development where tracking outcomes need to be finalized.
-The Deans Council is currently in the process of reviewing potential national benchmarks for HIPs, including the most recent results from the National Survey of Student Engagement, the Association of American Colleges & Universities’ listing of HIPs, and the requirements for the Carnegie Community Engagement Classification, which articulates characteristics of curricular and co-curricular community engagement.
+The Deans’ Council is reviewing potential national benchmarks for HIPs, including the most recent results from the National Survey of Student Engagement, the Association of American Colleges & Universities’ listing of HIPs, and the requirements for the Carnegie Community Engagement Classification, which articulates characteristics of curricular and co-curricular community engagement.

 The University is continuing to identify experiential learning opportunities for undergraduate students, and the creation of the Mary Virginia Terry Center for Experiential Learning will assist greatly in the completion of this outcome.